dafi/math-on-selection/README.md

 There are two predefined variables

-- `i` contains the value of the index of the selected row
+- `i` contains the value of the index of the selected line
 - `x` contains the numeric value of the selected text